masadler20/PROJECT-13/README.md

 SSH into the control node and follow the steps below:
 - Copy the Playbook file to /etc/ansible ($ cp /etc/ansible *.yml)
 - Update the hosts file to include each VM client IP address (10.0.0.6 10.0.0.7 10.0.0.8)
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to 10.2.0.4 and curl localhost/setup.php to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+Which file is the playbook?

+- ansible-playbook.yml (see Ansible folder)

-- _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?

+- /etc/ansible

+Which file do you update to make Ansible run the playbook on a specific machine?

+- It is updated in the hosts file.

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install filebeat on?

+- Add the hosts name elk into the webserver group followed by the IP address for the ELK-SERVER in this case 10.2.0.4 /ansible/hosts.txt

-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._